OliDanko/E-commerce-Power-Bi-2/README.md

 ## 📝 Overview

-This project presents an interactive Power BI dashboard based on e-commerce sales data.
+This project showcases an interactive Power BI dashboard created using e-commerce sales data.
 The dashboard highlights key business metrics, customer behavior, sales performance, and regional trends.

-The goal of this project was to simulate a real-world e-commerce dataset and use Power BI to create meaningful and dynamic visualizations.
-The entire report was built using Excel as the data source, and the dataset includes details about orders, products, categories, customers, sales amounts, and locations.
+The goal was to simulate a real-world e-commerce scenario and leverage Power BI to create insightful and dynamic visualizations.
+The entire report is powered by an Excel dataset that includes details about orders, products, categories, customers, sales amounts, and locations.

 ---